bushlab-ucl/DirectNeuralBiasing/src/pythonlib/README.md

 - **Log-spaced centre frequencies** from `freq_min` to `freq_max`, matching the 1/f spectral structure of neural signals
 - **1/f-scaled cycle counts**: `n_cycles(f) = n_cycles_base * (f / f_min)`, giving constant fractional bandwidth — low frequencies get long wavelets (good frequency resolution), high frequencies get short wavelets (good time resolution)
 - **FFT-based convolution** for efficiency on typical chunk sizes
+- **Overlap-save**: when a ring buffer is available, the module reads historical samples as a prefix before convolving.
+This eliminates edge artefacts at chunk boundaries — the transient falls in the discarded prefix rather than corrupting the output.
+The overlap length equals the longest wavelet kernel minus one sample.

 The output is the full analytic signal at every `(channel, frequency, time)` point, from which you can read `.amplitude`, `.phase`, and `.power` directly.

+## Event detection

+The `EventDetector` monitors wavelet amplitude envelopes in a specified frequency band and emits events when amplitude exceeds a threshold (in standard deviations above a running mean).

+Key parameters:

+- `freq_range` — `(low_hz, high_hz)` band to monitor
+- `threshold_std` — number of standard deviations for detection (default 3.0)
+- `min_duration` — minimum event duration in seconds (default 0.02)
+- `cooldown` — minimum seconds between events on the same channel (default 0.1)
+- `warmup_chunks` — number of initial chunks used only for baseline estimation, during which no events are emitted (default 5).
+This prevents false detections from unstable running statistics at the start of a recording.

+Contiguous above-threshold regions are identified using `scipy.ndimage.label` for robust handling of edge cases.

 ## File format